altairengineering/fmus/README.md

 # Compatibility information (Import):

-These FMUs have been tested successfully in Altair-Activate.
+These FMUs have been tested successfully in Altair Twin Activate.

 ## Exporting tool: